German Soccer Star Mesut Ozil Quits National Team After Erdogan Photo Backlash

-Germany star Mesut Ozil has quit the national team after receiving backlash for a photograph with Turkey’s President Recep Tayyip Erdogan taken during an event in London back in May, according to BBC.
+German star Mesut Ozil has quit the national team after receiving backlash for a photograph with Turkey’s President Recep Tayyip Erdogan taken during an event in London back in May, according to BBC.

 Ozil was heavily criticized for the photograph taken before the World Cup in Russia, where his team crashed out after a dismal showing in the group stages.
 The Arsenal player was singled out by many as being one of the reasons for Germany’s dip in form, leading to the player’s father publicly asking him to quit the national team.